Stephen Flemmi: Relationship with Frank Salemme

 Flemmi's longtime partner Salemme was released from state prison in 1988 after serving fifteen years for the attempted murder of Fitzgerald, and was subsequently inducted as a "made" member of the Patriarca family.
 To the disillusionment of Bulger, Flemmi drifted closer to Salemme and the Patriarca family as Salemme attempted to recruit him into the Mafia.
 Using his contacts with Connolly, Bulger plotted to have Salemme eliminated by his own crime family.
 Connolly had a story planted in a newspaper falsely stating that Salemme was planning to eradicate the East Boston faction of the Patriarca family.
 On June 16, 1989, Salemme survived a murder attempt when he was shot by East Boston mobsters outside a pancake house in Saugus.

 By 1991, Salemme was the de facto leader of the Mafia in New England.
 To assure his position as the head of the Patriarca family, Salemme built an alliance between the Mafia and the Winter Hill Gang, effectively uniting Boston's Italian and Irish crime groups.
 Flemmi and an associate, George Kaufman, served as the liaisons between the Winter Hill Gang and the Patriarca family.
-Nonetheless, Bulger and Connolly's plan to sow discontent in the Patriarca family to prevent the Mafia from usurping the Winter Hill Gang as Boston's preemeninent organized crime force succeeded as the Patriarca family descended into a state of internal warfare following the shooting of Salemme.
+Nonetheless, Bulger and Connolly's plan to sow discontent in the Patriarca family to prevent the Mafia from usurping the Winter Hill Gang as Boston's preeminent organized crime force succeeded as the Patriarca family descended into a state of internal warfare following the shooting of Salemme.

-According to Flemmi, he witnessed the murder of nightclub owner Steven DiSarro when he happened to visit Salemme's home in Sharon on May 10, 1993, walking in on Salemme's son, Francis "Frankie Boy" Salemme Jr., strangling DiSarro as an associate, Paul Weadick, held his legs and Salemme Sr. looked on.
-Salemme had ordered DiSarro's murder over fears he may cooperate with a federal investigation into illegal activities at the Channel nightclub in South Boston, in which Salemme and his son held a financial interest.
+After Salemme took over the Channel nightclub in the Fort Point neighborhood of South Boston, Flemmi and Bulger were given a minority ownership stake in the nightclub in exchange for helping Salemme and the club's straw owner, Steven DiSarro, receive the required licensing and permitting from the local municipality.
+According to Flemmi, he witnessed the murder of DiSarro when he happened to visit Salemme's home in Sharon on May 10, 1993, walking in on Salemme's son, Francis "Frankie Boy" Salemme Jr., strangling DiSarro as an associate, Paul Weadick, held his legs and Salemme Sr. looked on.
+Flemmi's son, William "Billy" Hussey St. Croix, however, stated in a debriefing that Flemmi had told him that his presence at Salemme's home that day was not a mere coincidence and that Flemmi was in fact involved in DiSarro's murder.
+Salemme had ordered DiSarro's murder over fears he may cooperate with a federal investigation into fraud and money laundering at the Channel, in which Salemme's son also held a financial interest.
 DiSarro was buried behind a mill in Providence, Rhode Island.

 In April 1994, a joint task force of the Drug Enforcement Administration (DEA), the Massachusetts State Police, and the Boston Police Department launched an investigation into gambling operations in which the Winter Hill Gang and the Patriarca family collaborated.